bnm3k/mem/docs/03_memory_details.md

 have 6 cores and L1 and L2 caches are private to each core, lscpu by default sums them up (192 = 32 * 6, 1.5 ≈ 0.256 * 6).

-For the address sizes, we see that there are two kinds of addresses: physical and virtual.
+For the address sizes, we see that there are two kinds of addresses: **physical and virtual addresses**.
 Every byte of main memory has an address (i.e. the memory is byte-addressable).
 That address is what's called the physical address.
 Main memory is then divided into physical pages.
 With 39 bits of physical addressing, we can address up to 512 GB of main memory.

 We've also got 48 bits of virtual addressing which can address up to 256 TB of virtual memory.
 Virtual memory is also divided into pages and any virtual page